lmi/Copernicus/Land/clms-hrsi-arlie-use-case_iceland-demo/README.md

 ### Steps Covered in the Notebook:
 1. **Retrieve and Organize ARLIE Data**: How to use ARLIE's REST API to retrieve data for Lake Öskjuvatn.
 2. **Sanity Check Data**: Filter out noisy observations and clean the dataset.
-3. **Analyze Ice Cover Trends**: Perform a time-series analysis to identify patterns in ice coverage from 2017–2023.
+3. **Analyze Ice Cover Trends**: Perform a time-series analysis to identify patterns in ice coverage from 2017–2024.
+3. **Vizualize**:

 ***